akeneo/pim-docs/reference/events/workflow_events.rst

 ``pimee_workflow.product_draft.pre_apply``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This event is dispatched **before** a product object is updated from draft values.
+This event is dispatched **before** a product object has been updated from draft values.

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

 ``pimee_workflow.product_draft.post_apply``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This event is dispatched **after** a product object is updated from draft values.
+This event is dispatched **after** a product object has been updated from draft values.
-Note that **the product is not saved yet**, only the product object is updated.
+Note that **the product has not been saved yet**, only the product object has been updated.

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

 ``pimee_workflow.product_draft.pre_refuse``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This event is dispatched **before** a product draft is refused.
+This event is dispatched **before** a product draft has been refused.

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

 ``pimee_workflow.product_draft.post_refuse``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This event is dispatched **after** a product draft is refused.
+This event is dispatched **after** a product draft has been refused.
-The product draft is updated in the DB.
+The product draft has been updated in the DB.

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_